Water Chemistry Water Chemistry — How Long to Wait Before Swimming After Pool Chemicals

 Algaecide: Follow manufacturer instructions, typically 15-30 minutes.
 Copper-based algaecides require longer wait times and careful testing to prevent staining.

 Cyanuric Acid (Stabilizer): Wait 24 hours for complete dissolution when added directly to pool.
-Better to pre-dissolve in bucket and add slowly.
+Better to pre-dissolve in a bucket of hot water and pour in slowly, or use the SOCK method (put the CYA in a sock/nylon in the skimmer basket, or hang it in front of a return, squeezing occasionally).
 Test CYA levels - target 30-50 ppm for regular pools, 70-80 ppm for salt water generators.

 Safety Testing Protocol